TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.manage/problemscoping-manage-sharesharedimagegallery.md

                   "id": "resource_name",
                   "order": 2,
                   "controlType": "multilinetextbox",
-                  "displayLabel": "What is the name of the resource (e.g., image version, gallery1/image1/1.0.0)", "useAsAdditionalDetails": true,
+                  "displayLabel": "What is the name of the resource (e.g. image version, gallery1/image1/1.0.0)", "useAsAdditionalDetails": true,
                   "required": true
                   },{